lpinot9/world_cup_2022_ratings/README.md

 2. EDA

-Exploratory Data Analysis was done in the notebook *aaa.ipynb*
+Exploratory Data Analysis was done in the notebook *EDA.ipynb*

 3. Player Rating

-The notebook *zzzz.ipynb* contains :
+The notebook *players_ratings.ipynb* contains :

 - The detailed steps from features transformation to the building of the ratings and the computing of weighed average